YunqiuXu/HandDetection/README.md

         + if we need to get result, we should use unchanged voc_eval.py

 ## Training Process
++ Before training, we need to change the imageset and train.txt
 ```shell
 ~/tf-faster-rcnn-endernewton$ ./experiments/scripts/train_faster_rcnn.sh 0 pascal_voc vgg16
 ```
 + For every 20 iters a model will be built, only the latest 3 models will be saved

 ## Testing Process
++ Change the test.txt if needed
 + Modifiy the iter times in test_faster_rcnn.sh
         + Check the models in output/vgg16/voc_2007_trainval/default
         + If the model is vgg16_faster_rcnn_iter_10740.pkl, we need to set iter times as 10740